zachcoss/requestworkbox-api/README.md

 ## API

 Accepts an API Key and project id.
 Subsequent requests are tied to the same project.
-Responses are based on the API key.
-Do not share your API keys with team members.
-Members can access your project (after accepting your invitation) with their own API tokens.
+Responses are permission based. **Do not share your API keys with team members or anyone else.** Members can access your project (after accepting your invitation) with their own API keys.
+You can invite a user to your project within the [dashboard](https://dashboard.requestworkbox.com).

 ```
-const requestWorkbox = require('request-workbox');
+const requestWorkbox = require('request-workbox')

 const RequestWorkbox = requestWorkbox({
     apiKey: '4DDFE1ADF0064EA88B4D7111D8E2FC55',